vitabaks/postgresql_cluster/README.md

 There are quite a lot of things to consider if you want to create a really robust etcd cluster, but there is one rule: *do not placing all etcd members in your primary data center*.
 See some [examples](https://www.cybertec-postgresql.com/en/introduction-and-how-to-etcd-clusters-for-patroni/).

+- **How to prevent data loss in case of autofailover (synchronous_modes and pg_rewind)**:

+Due to performance reasons, a synchronous replication is disabled by default.

+To minimize the risk of losing data on autofailover, you can configure settings in the following way:
+- synchronous_mode: 'true'
+- synchronous_mode_strict: 'true'
+- synchronous_commit: 'on' (or 'remote_write'/'remote_apply')
+- postgresql_use_pg_rewind: 'false' (enabled by default)

 ---

 ## Deployment: quick start